Amit Shah may meet Advani, Joshi on today

 While Advani has not said anything about being dropped from the party's list of Lok Sabha candidates, he wrote a blog asserting his party never regarded those who disagreed with it politically as "anti-national".

-Shah is likely to meet both leaders on the day the party released its manifesto
+Shah is likely to meet both leaders on the day the party released its manifesto.

 PTI